Take Charge America logo

 What distinguishes TCA from for-profit debt companies is its nonprofit mission: savings generated through creditor negotiations go back to clients rather than shareholders.
 The agency offers bilingual services in English and Spanish, allows clients to customize payment dates, and operates an online counseling option in addition to phone-based sessions.
 Their client portal (MY TCA LOGIN) and live chat bot provide self-service access.
 With $540 million in debt currently under management and over $100 million in total client savings documented, TCA has a verifiable track record that few peer organizations can match.

-Within the broader landscape of financial assistance, credit counseling represents one of the most cost-effective paths to financial stability.
+Within the broader landscape of financial assistance, credit counseling represents one of the most listed-cost paths to financial stability.
 Unlike debt relief companies that negotiate reduced balances through settlement — which damages credit scores — nonprofit counselors focus on budgeting, education, and structured repayment.
 Consumers may also benefit from credit monitoring services to track their progress, or credit repair services if inaccurate items are affecting their reports.
 For those carrying high-interest balances, debt consolidation loans through personal loan lenders offer another way to reduce monthly payments while maintaining positive credit history.
 Nonprofit counselors can help consumers evaluate whether an installment loan for debt consolidation makes sense given their income and existing obligations.

 Services & Features